AmirAbaskohi/LM-CPPF/README.md

 ## Requirements

 This repo was tested with Ubuntu 18.04.5 LTS, Python 3.7, PyTorch 1.6.0, and CUDA 10.1.
-You will need a 48 GB GPU for experiments with RoBERTa-base, and 4x 48 GB GPUs for RoBERTa-large.
-We run our experiments on Nvidia RTX-A6000 and RTX-8000, but Nvidia A100 with 40 GB should also work.
+You will need a 24 GB GPU for experiments with RoBERTa-base.
+We run our experiments on Nvidia RTX-3090, but Nvidia A100 also works.

 ## Download data
 We use pre-processed datasets (SST-2, SST-5, MR, CR, MPQA, Subj, TREC, CoLA, MNLI, SNLI, QNLI, RTE, MRPC, QQP) from  [LM-BFF](https://github.com/princeton-nlp/LM-BFF).
 LM-BFF offers helpful scripts for downloading and preparing the dataset.
 Simply run the commands below.